Safe sleep for newborns is a new parent’s number one priority to keep our little ones safe.

 The Triple Risk model has been identified as a way of understanding how the risk factors for SIDS interact.
 The model suggests that if a vulnerable child going through a critical developmental period is exposed to an external stressor they may not be able to cope and may die of SIDS.
 The key message of this model is that any one of these factors on their own is not likely to cause the death of a child but in fact the combination of two or more factors occurring at the same time.
 When identifying what classes a child as vulnerable there are several factors which are already known to increase a child’s risk of SIDS these include babies born prematurely, with low birth weight and those whose mothers smoked or used illicit drugs whilst pregnant.
 Recent research has also identified a common protein abnormality in children that have died from SIDS that may be a contributing factor.

 Further research to the exact implications of this as well as potential future screening tools is still underway but shows promising findings.
-Critical Developmental periods, more commonly known as leaps or wonder weeks, increase the risks of a SIDS event occurring during the first 12 months of a child's life, and particularly frequent during the first 6 months of life with 90% of SIDS Deaths occurring between 2-4 months.
+Critical Developmental periods, more commonly known as leaps or wonder weeks, increase the risks of a SIDS event occurring during the first 12 months of a child’s life, and particularly frequent during the first 6 months of life with 90% of SIDS Deaths occurring between 2-4 months.
 An external stressor is something that normally a child would experience and it would not cause any complications but associated with the other 2 factors significantly increases the SIDS risk.
 An external stressor can include sleeping baby on their stomach or on a soft sleep surface, overheating or respiratory infections.
+As you can see safe sleep for newborns is still as relevant today as 20 years ago.

 Safe Sleep for Newborns Recommendations

 - Firstly, always put baby to sleep on their back.
-Once a baby is old enough to roll and lift the weight of their own head, it is safe to let them find their own comfortable sleeping position.
+Once a baby is old enough to roll and lift the weight of their own head, it is safe to let them find their own comfortable safe sleep for newborns sleeping position.
 There is no need to constantly roll them back onto their back.
 As soon as the baby is old enough to roll themselves onto their stomach make sure their arms are let free from any swaddles or sleeping bags so they are able to push themselves up if needed.

 - Overheating is one of the external stressors that can lead to an increased risk of SIDS.
 Babies heads make up approximately 1/3 of their total body length and thus in turn provide a large portion of their total body surface area.
 Unlike adults, babies are unable to remove their own covers or clothes if feeling too hot.
 Instead they transfer heat through the only part of their body exposed to the external environment, their heads.
 Covering a baby’s head reduces the available surface area for heat exchange to occur which therefore reduces the ability for them to cool down if they become too hot leading to the second recommendation of always leaving babies head and face uncovered.